 Grade C Teak

-Grade C is part of sapwood and an irregular grain pattern and more knots than grade B. It is mainly used for indoor applications or in a place where there is less possibility of moisture and decay.
+Grade C is part of sapwood and has an irregular grain pattern and more knots than grade B. It is mainly used for indoor applications or in a place where there is less possibility of moisture and decay.
 This grade is available at the lowest price in the market.

 How to take care of teak wood?